Rural Housing Service, USDA.

 IV.
 Application and Submission Information

-The application process is in two steps: First, all applicants will submit proposals to the National Office for loan committee review.
-The initial loan committee will determine if the borrower is eligible, score the application, and rank the applicants according to the criteria established in this NOFA.
+The application process will be in two steps: First, all applicants will submit proposals to the National Office for loan committee review.
+The initial loan committee will determine if the borrower is eligible, score, and rank the applicants according to the criteria established in this NOFA.
 Only eligible borrowers will be scored.
 The loan committee will select proposals for further processing.
 In the event that a proposal is selected for further processing and the applicant declines, the next highest ranked unfunded applicant may be selected.

 Second, after the loan is obligated to the intermediary but prior to the loan closing, the State Office in the applicant's residence or State where the applicant will be doing its intermediary work will provide written approval of all forms to be used for relending purposes, including application forms, loan agreements, promissory notes, and security instruments.
 Additionally, the State Office will provide written approval of the applicant's binding policy with regard to the amount and form of security to be required.

-Once the loan closes, the applicant will be required to comply with the terms of its work plan which describes how the money will be used, the loan agreement, the promissory note and any other loan closing documents.
+If an application is accepted for further processing and the loan closed, the applicant will be required to submit and comply with the terms of its workout plan which describes how the money will be used, the loan agreement, the promissory note and any other loan closing documents.
 At the time of loan closing, Rural Development and loan recipient shall enter into a loan agreement and a promissory note acceptable to Rural Development.
-Loans obligated to State offices to intermediaries must close on or before the second anniversary of the dated pre-approval letter mentioned above.
-Start Printed Page 68752Applicants who have not closed by this date must de-obligate PRLF funds to allow further program use of funds.

 The application must contain the following: